About The MIR

 Anonymouse Calling

 Ishtar’s Sh*thouse Poetry is a personal blog where raw, irreverent verse and philosophy collide.
 Written under the pseudonym Anonymouse Calling, Hayley de Ronde explores human nature with absurdity, brilliance, and contradiction.
 This is not a place for the tame—it’s a space for unfiltered, unapologetic thoughts that break the bounds of convention.
+It is where it all began, with a poem and an understanding there was a word to define this newly discovered neurodivergence.

 Notable posts on mental imagery include: